AlexiaDelorme/project-spacex/README.md

 ## User Stories

 As a general user, I expect:
-- To have convenient access of all the trips that the travel agency offers.
+1. To have convenient access of all the trips that the travel agency offers.
-- The website to have a neat and elegant design with an optimal architecture and layout.
+2. The website to have a neat and elegant design with an optimal architecture and layout.
-- The website to be intuitive and easy to navigate so that I can find what I need in the most effective manner.
+3. The website to be intuitive and easy to navigate so that I can find what I need in the most effective manner.
-- To easily find information i.e. identify key information for a specific trips and if needed, be able to get access to more details.
+4. To easily find information i.e. identify key information for a specific trips and if needed, be able to get access to more details.
-- To easily find information about the travel company and see their entire range of offers.
+5. To easily find information about the travel company and see their entire range of offers.
 I also want to have their contact details and be able to get in touch with them through a contact form.
-- To be able to research trips based on specific filters such as the client’s type, price, duration, pictures…
+6. To be able to research trips by destination, departure site and date.
-- To read testimonies from previous customers so that I have a clear vision of the experience offered.
+7. To read testimonies from previous customers so that I have a clear vision of the experience offered.
-- To be advised of the remaining slots if the trip is almost sold out and register to a waiting list if it is already sold out.
+8. To be advised of the remaining slots if the trip is almost sold out and register to a waiting list if it is already sold out.
-- To be able to book a trip and then be able to register/log in to an account with minimal steps to confirm my order.
+9. To be able to book a trip and then be able to register/log in to an account with minimal steps to confirm my order.
-- The website to display my order details for each steps of the checkout (booking till payment) and receive an email once my booking has been completed.
+10. The website to display my order details for each steps of the checkout and receive an email once my booking has been completed.
-- The website to be fully responsive on any devices: mobile, tablet, desktop.
+11. The website to be fully responsive on any devices: mobile, tablet, desktop.
-- The website to be fully interactive so that I get clear feedback on any action I undertake (complete a form, process a payment, log in, log out etc…).
+12. The website to be fully interactive so that I get clear feedback on any action I undertake (complete a form, process a payment, log in, log out etc…).
-- As a business or scientist, I want to easily find information on the application process and gets a pricing estimate for my request.
+13. As a business or scientist, I want to easily find information on the application process and gets a pricing estimate for my request.
-- As a logged in user, I want to be able to access my information details (personal information and past bookings), update them and delete my account permanently if necessary.
+14. As a user, I want to be able to access (and update) my personal information, upcoming and post bookings.

 <a name="design"/>